joshr120/PD-Stepper/Getting Started/README.md

 **8.** The buttons on the side can also be used to change the velocity

 ## Trouble Shooting ##
 - The motor will not spin unless the board is receiving correct the voltage requested from the PD Source.
-So ensure your brick can supply the correct voltage.
+So ensure your brick can supply the correct voltage and supports USB PD.
 The requested voltage can be adjusted on the fly in the webserver.
+- If the "PG Status" is showing "Power Bad" ensure you are using a USB PD power supply (greater than 45W preffered) and that you are using a Type C to C cable.
+- If the motor is not spinning smoothly, power off the board and try the other motor cable provided in the kit.